Weekly Snapshot Archives - 2015/10

 In this issue:

-- Call for Educational Instructors/Facilitators - Deadline October 30th: The National Center for Campus Public Safety (NCCPS) was established in 2013, with bipartisan Congressional support, through a cooperative agreement between the US Department of Justice, Bureau of Justice Assistance and Margolis Healy.
-In April 2014, the White House Task Force to Protect Students from Sexual Assault charged the NCCPS with developing a training program for higher education administrators focused on a "trauma-informed" approach to sexual and gender violence investigation and adjudication.
+- Call for Educational Instructors/Facilitators - Deadline October 30th: In April 2014, the White House Task Force to Protect Students from Sexual Assault charged the NCCPS with developing a training program for higher education administrators focused on a "trauma-informed" approach to sexual and gender violence investigation and adjudication.
 The resulting Trauma-Informed Sexual Assault Investigation and Adjudication training curriculum, built by nationally recognized subject matter experts in the fields of sexual and gender violence investigations, Title IX, the Clery Act, victim's advocacy, student conduct and psychology, is the first ever program specifically designed for the higher education community.

 October 14, 2015